realtymaps/angular-state-files/README.md

 This is a simple module for AngularJS that provides the ability to have state-specific CSS stylesheets and javascript files, by integrating with Angular's `ui.router` service.

+Major props to Zach Boman for getting this setup for `ngRoute`.
+See his repository here: https://github.com/tennisgent/angular-route-styles

 What does it do?
 ---------------